pace-neutrons/Horace/documentation/user_docs/docs/manual/Manipulating_and_extracting_data_from_SQW_files_and_objects.rst

 .. warning::

-   Selected bins will be those whose bin centres lie within the range ``lo - hi``, this means that the actual returned ``img_range`` may not match ``[lo hi]``.
+   The bins selected will be those whose bin centres lie within the range ``lo - hi``, this means that the actual returned ``img_range`` may not match ``[lo hi]``.
 For example, a bin from ``0 - 1`` (centre ``0.5``) will be included by the following ``section`` despite the bin not being entirely contained within